 This seminar introduces basic concepts of business planning for entrepreneurs to the participants.
 It focusses on practical concepts and hands-on-methods on how to turn business ideas into solid businesses (e.g. Business Modelling, Market Potential, Planning of Ressorces, and further more) and on the creation of a realistic and viable Business Plan (with or without Venture Capital)

 Course: Business Strategies of Banks [2530299]

-Coordinators: W. Müller

-Part of the modules: Finance 2 (p.
-36)[IW4BWLFBV2]

-ECTS Credits Hours per week Term Instruction language
+Coordinators: Part of the modules: W. Müller Finance 2 (p.
+34)[IW4BWLFBV2] ECTS Credits Hours per week 2 Term Winter term Instruction language de Learning Control / Exa aminations Conditions None.

-3 2 Winter term de

-Learning Control / Exa aminations

-Conditions None.